Echo-Titus Circuit: Death Valley

 Photos by Emily Cheng and Andy Wong

 The Echo-Titus Circuit straddles California and Nevada, looping out of and back into Death Valley National Park via two canyons: Echo Canyon and Titus Canyon.
-The route is suitable for both mountain bikes and gravel bikes—though gravel riders should pack a dose of grit for the occasionally loose and rocky terrain.
+The route is ideal for mountain bikes, though the intrepid gravel rider may also find it rewarding.
 The circuit crosses three mountain ranges: the Funeral Mountains, Bare Mountains, and Grapevine Mountains.
 Though these names suggest an inhospitable environment, Death Valley is home to a variety of resilient flora and hardy fauna to discover along the route.
 In addition to the natural sights, the region is also of historical significance: several ghost towns of the 1980s offer a glimpse into the area’s mining history, spurred by the frenzy of the California Gold Rush.
 Leaving behind a much smaller footprint, Native Americans also have ventured into the region to hunt Bighorn Sheep, and their legacy lies in the petroglyphs by Titus Canyon.

 The route starts with a stretch of tarmac that meets gravel at the entrance of 20 Mule Team Canyon.
 Here, an easy dirt path loops through what feels like infinite layers of sandstone ridges that are especially stunning at golden hour.
 The gravel gets a little looser as the road weaves into Echo Canyon.
 After a night of camping within the canyon, the route continues climbing up the Funeral Mountain Range through sometimes rocky but rideable terrain.
 The uphill effort is followed by a 10-mile descent that crosses the border from California into Nevada.
-After a sweet section of flat and speedy gravel, the route climbs back up through more canyons to an unlikely water desert source, Specie Spring.
-This is a good stopping point for the second night.
+A sweet section of flat and speedy gravel takes the rider to the recommended water cache spot, a good stopping point for the second night.
+The following day gradually transitions into a climb through the Bare Mountains and up to Secret Pass.

 The final day begins by finishing the remainder of the climb up to Secret Pass.
 The reward is a buttery-smooth dirt descent to the town of Beatty for a snack refuel.
 The route passes through the ghost town of Rhyolite, alluding to the region’s mining history during the late gold rush era.
 Then, a final climb brings the rider back into California and into the mouth of Titus Canyon, another route highlight.
 Within the folds of Titus Canyon are Native American petroglyphs, the remnants of another mining town, and impressive megabreccia geological formations.
 Looping from Echo to Titus Canyon, riders gain a deep appreciation for the awe-inspiring forces that have shaped this remarkable landscape over millions of years.